ideabizmart/Docs-Ideabiz-v2/docs/APIs/Main/Consent_Auth.md

 ## Support

-For onboarding, configuration, or troubleshooting, contact the IdeaBiz team.
+For onboarding, configuration, or troubleshooting, contact the IdeaBiz team at idea.biz@dialog.lk.